 I like to portion the whipped cream onto a cookie sheet (either piped or spooned), freeze until firm, then transfer them to a freezer-safe bag.

 That way, they’re ready to go for hot chocolate and individual desserts.

 Recipes Using Whipped Cream

 Now that you made homemade whipped cream, here are some the desserts you can serve with it:

 - 1/2 teaspoon vanilla extract

-- In a large cold mixing bowl on medium-high speed (with whisk attachment if using a 5 quart stand mixer), beat the heavy cream until it starts to thicken, about 1 minute.
+- In a large cold mixing bowl on medium-high speed either with a hand mixer or a 5 quart stand mixer using the whisk attachment, beat the heavy cream until it starts to thicken, about 1 minute.